nirkaufman/ai_workshop_ref/docs/1_workshop_overview.md

 In this application we will use verity of techniques that will teach us practical usage of AI in real world applications.

 ### Project features:
+- HR managers can create job postings and use AI to generate job descriptions (`chat module`)
+- HR managers can use AI to search the local database for candidates that match the job description (`search module`).

-- Candidates can upload their resumes to the application.
+- HR managers can upload resumes and use AI to extract skills, experience, education etc. (`docs module`)
-- HR managers can search and query for candidate based on skills, experience, education etc.
+- HR managers can use tools to calculate candidate score based on the job description and resume (`tools module`)

 ### Project Technologies:
 - Open AI api